hangloos/recipes-manager-rails-assessment/spec.md

 5. homepage - x
 6. user authentication devise and only show current_user stuff - x
 7. logout link works - x
-7.1 Add home link in header.
+7.1 Add home link in header. - x
-8. setup facebook authorization, add to homepage.
+8. setup facebook authorization, add to homepage. - x
-9. setup so you can't access another recipe by changing browser. edit them this way.
+9. setup so you can't access another recipe by changing browser. edit them this way. - x
 10. change status button like before
+11. show on show page of recipe that you havent cooked or not.
+12. show all ingredients on recipe show

+**cant check if someone is logged in via facebook???

 Create Devise - X